Texas church shooting: 8 of the dead came from same family

 "My dad saw the gunman run into the church building and then he heard shots and saw people running," Flores told CNN.
 "People covered in blood and screaming.
 It was pandemonium everywhere."

-As the shooter left the church, a local resident used their own rifle to engage him, Martin said.
-The gunman dropped his weapon and then fled, while that citizen pursued him.
+As the shooter left the church, a local resident used his own rifle to engage him, Martin said.
+The gunman dropped his weapon and fled.

-Johnnie Langendorff said he was driving to his girlfriend's house when he saw gunfire between the shooter and the armed resident.
+Johnnie Langendorff said he was driving to his girlfriend's house when he saw the exchange of gunfire between the shooter and the armed resident.

-"I never got a look at him.
-I never really saw him," Langendorff told CNN affiliate KSAT about the shooter, except that he was wearing all black.

-The shooter was taking off in a Ford Explorer outside the church, he said.
+The gunman took off in a Ford Explorer, Langendorff told CNN affiliate KSAT.

-The armed resident who had a rifle "briefed me quickly on what had just happened and said we had to get him, and so that's what I did," Langendorff said.
+The resident "briefed me quickly on what had just happened and said we had to get him, and so that's what I did," Langendorff said.

-They gave chase in his truck and called police to tell them where they were and what direction they were headed.

-"The vehicle was in sight and I was picking up, getting closer and closer to it.
-We hit about 95 [mph] ... trying to catch this guy until he eventually lost control on his own and went off into the ditch," Langendorff told the station.
+They gave chase in his truck and called police.
+As they sped after him, Langendorff said, the shooter "eventually lost control on his own and went off into the ditch" in neighboring Guadalupe County.

 "The gentleman that was with me got out and rested his rifle on my hood and kept it aimed at him [shooter], telling him to get out.
 There was no movement, there was none of that.
 I just know his brake lights were going on and off, so he might've been unconscious from the crash or something like that.
 I'm not sure."